Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 The best public-facing advice is not “follow the schedule perfectly.”
 It is “choose events that fit between naps and leave before the day gets expensive.”

-For this weekend: Mission Kids is the pre-nap target, Glen Park Library is the small-day valve, and Sunday should stay flexible unless the museum reset sounds genuinely good.
+For this weekend: de Youngsters is the late-morning target, Glen Park Library is the small-day valve, and Sunday should stay race-aware unless Lawrence Hall genuinely sounds worth the drive.

 Pocket List